Rishi Sunak: Early life and education (1980–2001)

-Rishi Sunak was born on 12 May 1980 in Southampton General Hospital in Southampton, Hampshire, to Punjabi East African-born Hindu parents of Khatri community.
+Rishi Sunak was born on 12 May 1980 at the Southampton General Hospital in Southampton, in Hampshire, England, to East African-born Indian parents.
+Sunak's family are Punjabi Hindus.
+Rishi is the eldest of three siblings.
+His brother is a psychologist and his sister works in New York as chief of strategy and planning at Education Cannot Wait, the United Nations Global Fund for Education in Emergencies and Protracted Crises.

-His father was born in the Kenya Colony in 1949, while his mother was born in the Tanganyika Territory (modern-day Tanzania).
-His paternal grandfather Ramdas Sunak had migrated from Gujranwala, located in present-day Pakistan, to the Kenyan capital of Nairobi in 1935, while his maternal grandfather, Raghubir Berry, grew up in Punjab before eventually moving to Tanzania as an engineer.
+His father was born in the Kenya Colony in 1949, and was a general practitioner in the National Health Service (NHS).
+Sunak's mother was born in the Tanganyika Territory (modern-day Tanzania), and was a pharmacist who owned the Sunak Pharmacy in Southampton between 1995 and 2014, and has a degree from Aston University.
+Sunak's grandparents were born in the Punjab Province of British India and migrated to British protectorates in East Africa, prior to the Partition of India in 1947.
+His paternal grandfather, Ramdas Sunak, migrated from Gujranwala in West Punjab to Nairobi in 1935.
+His maternal grandfather, Raghubir Berry, was born in Ludhiana in East Punjab, and moved to Dar es Salaam as an engineer.

 Both of Sunak's parents had moved to the UK in 1966.
-While in the UK they met and eventually married in 1977.Sunak lived in Portswood but moved to Bassett, after the birth of his younger brother and sister.
-He attended Stroud School, a preparatory school in Romsey, and later studied at Winchester College as a dayboy, becoming head boy of the college.
+While in the UK, they met and eventually married in 1977.
+Sunak lived in Portswood but moved to Bassett, after the birth of his younger brother and sister.
+He attended Stroud School, a preparatory school in Romsey, and subsequently attended Winchester College as a day-boy, becoming head boy of the college.
 He worked as a waiter, at the curry house Kuti's Brasserie in Southampton, during his summer holidays.
-He read philosophy, politics and economics at Lincoln College, Oxford, graduating with a first in 2001.
+He read philosophy, politics and economics at Lincoln College of the University of Oxford, graduating with first-class honours in 2001.
 During his time at university, he undertook an internship at Conservative Campaign Headquarters and joined the Conservative Party.
-In 2006 Sunak earned a Master of Business Administration degree from Stanford University as a Fulbright Scholar.
+Sunak attended Stanford University as a Fulbright Scholar, earning a Master of Business Administration degree in 2006.

-Sunak's paternal grandfather was from Gujranwala (in present-day Pakistan), while his maternal grandfather was from Ludhiana (in present-day India); both cities at the time were part of the Punjab province in British India.
-His grandparents migrated to East Africa, and then to the United Kingdom in the 1960s.
-His father was born and raised in the Colony and Protectorate of Kenya (present-day Kenya), and was a general practitioner in the National Health Service (NHS).
-His mother, born in Tanganyika (which later became part of Tanzania), was a pharmacist who owned the Sunak Pharmacy in Southampton between 1995 and 2014, and has a degree from Aston University.
-Sunak is the eldest of three siblings.
-His brother is a psychologist and his sister works in New York as chief of strategy and planning at Education Cannot Wait, the United Nations Global Fund for Education in Emergencies and Protracted Crises.